Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 5. Ryobi One+ P505 Budget Circular Saw

 The Ryobi One+ P505 is a cordless circular saw you can get for an economical price.
-While it is on the bottom of our list — for reasons we’ll get to in a moment — it’s by no means low-quality.
-With a rubber grip and extra side handle, you can hold it steady no matter where you’re using it, and it cuts straight without demanding any extra alignment features.
+While it is on the bottom of our list—for reasons we’ll get to in a moment—it’s not a low-quality saw.
+With a rubber grip and extra side handle, you can hold it steady no matter where you’re using it, and it cuts straight without alignment features.

-What we don’t like is that the rechargeable 18V battery and charger are sold separately, which can take a toll on the average budget.
-Ryobi’s batteries are good-quality, however, and hold their charge for a whole day.
+We don’t like that the rechargeable 18V battery and charger are sold separately, which can take a toll on the average budget.
+However, Ryobi’s batteries are high quality and hold their charge for a whole day.

 Beyond that, the P505 just doesn’t go as far as the other saws on this list.
 It’s not as deep, its motor isn’t as powerful, and it can’t cut as quickly.
-If you think portability is worth paying extra money for less power, this saw might work for you.
-If not, you’re better off looking higher up the list.
+If you think portability is worth paying extra for less power, this saw might work for you.
+If not, you’re better off looking for one higher on our list.

 - Low price